-A Butler repository is not very useful without containing any datasets.
+A Butler repository is not overly useful without containing any datasets.
 Facilities are provided for ingesting externally-generated files, and for the generic ingesting tooling care must be taken to define the correct data coordinates for each dataset and to ensure that those dimension values have already been defined.
-The obs_base package^{††} provides a command specifically targeted at ingesting raw imaging data.
-The software scans a directory tree for files matching the provided glob, uses the astro_metadata_translator^{‡‡} infrastructure to read the headers and translate the contents to a standard form, creates exposure records as needed, and then ingests the files by constructing a data coordinate from the translated metadata.
+The obs_base package provides a command specifically targeted at ingesting raw imaging data.
+The software scans a directory tree for files matching the provided glob, uses the astro_metadata_translator^{††} infrastructure to read the headers and translate the contents to a standard form, creates exposure records as needed, and then ingests the files by constructing a data coordinate from the translated metadata.
 It can handle raw files that store all the detector images in a single file or as one file per detector, and Butler does allow a single file artifact to be associated with multiple datasets in the Registry.
-In situations where the files may be ingested into Butler repositories multiple times, a facility is also provided to use "sidecar" JSON files containing extracted metadata, or even a JSON index file containing metadata for multiple files, since it much quicker to parse JSON than to extract and parse a FITS header, especially if that FITS file is in an object store.
+In situations where the files may be ingested into Butler butler ingest-files.